 We checked into our hotel in Paro around afternoon.
 Rest of the day, we visited the street markets around the area and tried out the local cuisine.

 Day 5: Exploring Chele La Pass

 Suggested Read: 10 Popular Tourist Places In Bhutan

-This was the highlight of our entire trip.
+This was the highlight of our entire 6 days trip to Bhutan.
 We hiked through most of the Chele La Pass.
 The journey through was exhausting but after we reached the top, the view was mesmerizing.

 The scenic beauty of the place left me completely speechless!
 We got back to Paro in the evening, where we relaxed and shared some quality time with each other.

 Sad to leave, we got onto our cab to make our way back to Hasimara and then home.

 When it comes to weather, Bhutan always has a nip in the air.
 The best time to visit Bhutan is during the months of March to May when the valley is in full bloom.
 Autumn comes from October to November which is also a nice time to plan a trip to this country.